prabh1601/Cp-Library/README.md

 # Cp-Library
-My C++ Implementations for various data Structures and Algorithms.
+My C++ Implementations for various Data Structures and Algorithms.